 What’s new this year?

-- Hours extended to 10am to 6pm to welcome more attendees!
+- Hours changed to 10am to 4pm

 - All food vendors will be required to have a $4 or less option on their menu to encourage attendees to try a wide variety of food from different vendors

 - Saturday afternoon will be a day to load in your equipment ahead of time to make Sunday morning easier.
 More info to come!

 - Special rate for exhibitors traveling more than 800 miles